ThirstyThirsty/ThirstyThirstySeason01NFTs/README.md

 npx hardhat run scripts/deploy.ts --network rinkeby
 ```

+## Withdraw smart contract funds

+After one or several mints, funds accumulated on the smart contract can be transfered to the contract's `owner` using the `withdraw()` method.
+It takes no argument and transfers all remaining funds to the message sender (which is the _de facto_ `owner`, as this method is activable by owner only).

 ## Contract addresses

 Here are the up-to-date contract addresses on various Ethereum networks.